-A comparison of the vibration attenuation provided by these supply train mitigation methods is provided in Figure 7-1.
+A comparison of the vibration attenuation provided by these supply train mitigation methods is provided on Figure 7-1.
 The attenuation provided by the rubber-tire-vehicle above 10 hertz is estimated assuming vibration levels of 35 VdB, because the measured data above 10 hertz were below the ambient level.
-Supply train mitigation should be applied in the Downtown Segment, where vibration impact is predicted at several highly sensitive land uses.
 Figure 7-2 shows the maximum vibration levels measured from the rubber tire vehicles that were used during boring of the University Link Extension tunnel.
 No data are available above 10 hertz, suggesting that the measured levels were at or below the existing ambient vibration at higher frequencies.
 As shown on Figure 7-2, vibration levels from rubber tire vehicles are well below the Category 2 threshold and are below the V.C.-E threshold (very demanding vibration criterion for extremely vibration-sensitive equipment) at most frequencies.
-Only Category 1 receivers that are highly sensitive to low-frequency vibration have the potential to be impacted by the operation of rubber tire vehicles during tunneling.
-Finally, in some locations, additional coordination of the construction activities and scheduling may be necessary to minimize impacts at sensitive land uses along the corridor, including recording studios, performance arts centers, and other highly sensitive land uses.
+Only Category 1 receivers that are highly sensitive to low-frequency vibration have the potential to be impacted by the operation of rubber tire vehicles and scheduling may be necessary to minimize impacts at sensitive land uses along the corridor.